-Example 9.4 (Presolving very tight bounds).
-Next consider the problem are tight, presolve will set $x_1 = 0$.
-It easy to see that this implies $x_4 = 0$, which leads to the incorrect conclusion that the problem is infeasible.
-However a tiny change of the value 10^{-9} makes the problem feasible.
-In general it is recommended to avoid ill-posed problems, but if that is not possible then one solution is to reduce parameters such as presolveTolX to say 10^{-10} .
+Now the MOSEK presolve will, for the sake of efficiency, fix variables (and constraints) that have tight bounds where tightness is controlled by the parameter presolveTolX.
+Since the bounds are tight, presolve will set $x_1 = 0$ .
+It easy to see that this implies $x_4 = 0$ , which leads to the incorrect conclusion that the problem is infeasible.
+However a tiny change of the value $10^{-9}$ makes the problem feasible.
+In general it is recommended to avoid ill-posed problems, but if that is not possible then one solution is to reduce parameters such as presolveTolX to say $10^{-10}$ .
 This will at least make sure that presolve does not make the undesired reduction.